dexidp/dex/Documentation/proposals/upstream-refreshing.md

 ## TL;DR

-Today, if a user deletes their Google account, dex will keep allowing clients to refresh tokens on that user's behalf because dex never checks back in with Google.
+Today, if a user deletes their GitHub account, dex will keep allowing clients to refresh tokens on that user's behalf because dex never checks back in with GitHub.

-This is a proposal to change the connector package so the dex can check back in with Google.
+This is a proposal to change the connector package so the dex can check back in with GitHub.

 ## The problem